kaievns/the-log/posts/lead/drafts/people-management-101.md

 A goal is a different thing all together and in this case would sound something like this:

-> I have a picture that needs hanging.
+> I have this picture that needs hanging.
 When you have a moment, would you mind
 > hanging it somewhere where it's aesthetically pleasing?
 Thank you.

 The key here is to remember that you are managing highly intelligent and